-Throughout the past two years we have conducted widespread campaigns related to maintaining COVID-19 protocols, supporting the Government health teams in conducting COVID-19 RAT camps, vaccination camps, health awareness generation, stitching of masks by self-help group women, distribution of sanitation/hygiene kits, sharing of information related to government economic relief schemes for the poor; training and livelihood support to migrant workers, status and impact studies of rural households focusing on women and children.
+Two years through, we conducted widespread campaigns related to maintaining COVID-19 protocols, supporting the Government health teams in conducting COVID-19 RAT camps, vaccination camps, health awareness generation, stitching of masks by self-help group women, distribution of sanitation/hygiene kits, sharing of information related to government economic relief schemes for the poor; training and livelihood support to migrant workers, status and impact studies of rural households focusing on women and children

 SUPPORT TO MIGRANT WORKERS